- Last update:

 Elterngeld

 Supposedly it can now be done 100% online but only if you have a BundID, which as a Frenchman I cannot have unfortunately because the French national ID card system is not yet fully connected to the German one.
-So in our case, we will have to print out a PDF, fill it out and send it by mail.
+So in our case, the process was as follow:

 Kindergeld